 Actress Saves Lincoln

 “Actress Saves Lincoln!”
 Can that be true?
-The Lincoln was Mary, widow of the assassinated President Abraham Lincoln. the most famous actress in the world, known for her onstage performances playing both male and female roles, from Hamlet to Cleopatra.
+The Lincoln was Mary, widow of the assassinated President Abraham Lincoln.
+The actress was Sarah Bernhardt, the most famous actress in the world, known for her onstage performances playing both male and female roles, from Hamlet to Cleopatra.

 “Actress Saves Lincoln!” is Sarah’s account of the rescue on the ocean liner L’Amerique as it traveled from Paris to New York in October 1880.
-In “My Double Life, The Memoirs of Sarah Bernhardt”, she describes walking one morning on the ship’s cold and slippery deck:
+In “My Double Life, The Memoirs of Sarah Bernhardt”, she describes walking one morning on the ship’s cold, slippery deck:

 “ ...
 I met a lady dressed in black with a sad, resigned face.
 The sea looked gloomy and colorless and there were no waves.
 Suddenly a wild billow dashed so violently against our boat that we were both thrown down.
 I immediately clutched hold of the leg of one of the benches, but the unfortunate lady was flung forward.
 Springing to my feet with a bound I was just in time to seize hold of her dress, and with the help of my maid and a sailor, we managed to prevent the poor woman from falling head first down the staircase.
 Very much hurt though, she was, and a trifle confused; she thanked me in such a gentle, dreamy voice that my heart began to beat with emotion.